franklia/sq-api/README.md

-# SPOT QUIZ
+# Spot Quiz api

+This React project is designed to work in unison with it's frontend UI found here: https://github.com/franklia/spot-quiz-frontend

-This app is designed to assist in learning the fundamentals of any subject matter via repetition.
+The app is designed to assist in learning the fundamentals of any subject matter via repetition.
 Enter your own questions and answers, then test yourself regularly using a random question generator.

 ## Getting Started